 Client constraints help you focus.
 In the backstage world, there are less boundaries to keep you corralled: as a result, you can spend too much on supplies or take too long planning.
 It’s important to remember to deliver.

-Then there’s ego.
+Then, there’s ego.
 You don’t get the glory.
 Sales get glory.
 New deals in the pipeline get glory.
 You don’t get glory for streamlining messaging, no matter how it goes.

-Many internal employees like things to stay the same.
 I am spoiled.
 Being a traveling consultant for so many years, I learned to get bored if I’m not looking to improve my work.

 I’m finding it refreshing to bring a client delivery mentality to an in-house role these days.
 I’m also lucky to have a team that is sinking their teeth into a more agile style of working.

-Love what you do.
 Find something you can improve tomorrow.
-Make it better.
-Keep going.